Eben60/LabVIEW0.jl/docs/src/example_descriptions.md

 * Julia script: see 06a

 ## 06c-arrays.vi
-* Demonstrate concurrent access to Julia server: Solving a system of equations in one loop, and computing eigenvalues in separate one
+* Demonstrate concurrent access to Julia server: Solving a system of equations in one loop, and computing eigenvalues in a separate one.
 * [Wiring diagram](./LV-Screenshots/06c-arrays/diagramm.png)
 * [Front panel](./LV-Screenshots/06c-arrays/FP.png)
 * Julia script: see 06a